ketan2jangid/together-task/README.md

 Run 'flutter pub get' command to get all the dependencies.

-Run the 'flutter run' command with desired emultor
+Run the 'flutter run' command to run

+PACKAGES USED :

+http - for making http call to API connectivity_plus - check internet connection status